-The university's Drug-Free School and Workplace Policy is distributed annually to all institutional employees.
+The University's Drug-Free School and Workplace Policy is distributed annually to all institutional employees.
 Employees should refer to this policy for assistance with drug- or alcohol-related questions or problems.
-The university's student alcohol and drug policy is listed in the Colgate Student Handbook.
+The University's student alcohol and drug policy is listed in the Colgate Student Handbook.

 The online program for first-year students is Alcohol-Edu for alcohol and Haven for sexual assault.
-Ongoing programs for alcohol are around TIPS.
-All new member fraternity brothers and for anyone who wants to host a party at which alcohol will be served must be TIPS trained.
+Ongoing programs for alcohol include TIPS\ training.
+All new-member fraternity brothers and for anyone who wants to host a party at which alcohol will be served must be TIPS trained.

-Providing resources available to all students, the Colgate University Counseling Center and Student Health Center offer assessment and assistance to students with alcohol and/or drug problems.
+Providing resources available to all students, the Colgate University Office of Counseling and Psychological Services and the Student Health Center offer assessment and assistance to students with alcohol and/or drug problems.

-TIPS (Training for Intervention Procedures) is a dynamic, skills-based training program designed to prevent intoxication, drunk driving, and underage drinking by enhancing the fundamental "people skills" of servers, sellers, and consumers of alcohol.
+\TIPS (Training for Intervention ProcedureS) is a dynamic, skills-based training program designed to prevent intoxication, drunk driving, and underage drinking by enhancing the fundamental "people skills" of servers, sellers, and consumers of alcohol.
 TIPS provides individuals the knowledge and confidence they need to recognize potential alcohol-related problems and intervene to prevent alcohol-related tragedies.